nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Adds an appointment for a specified patient.
 This command is only valid in the patient list view.

 Format: `appt INDEX d/DATE`

+* The command can only be called when the patient addressbook is displayed (after using `list`).
 * Adds a new appointment for the patient under the specified `INDEX`.
-* The index refers to the index number in the list of patients.
+* The index refers to the index number shown in the displayed patient list.
-* The index must be positive and available in the list.
+* The index **must be a positive integer** 1, 2, 3, …​
 * The appointment is created with the given date.
-* If a pre-existing appointment is present, it will be overriden by the new appointment.
+* If a pre-existing appointment is present, it will be overridden by the new appointment.

 ### Clearing an appointment: `apptcl`

 Clears the appointment for a specified patient.
 This command is only valid in the patient list view.

 Format: `apptcl INDEX`

+* The command can only be called when the patient addressbook is displayed (after using `list`).
 * Clears any appointment under the patient with the specified `INDEX`.
-* The index refers to the index number in the list of patients.
+* The index refers to the index number shown in the displayed patient list.
-* The index must be positive and available in the list.
+* The index **must be a positive integer** 1, 2, 3, …​

 ### Exiting the program : `exit`